Hot2Cold Vents is an interdisciplinary effort to understand the microbial communities that make up hydrothermal vent ecosystems.

 Educational Resources — Dive and Discover has hydrothermal vent diagrams, interviews with scientists, classroom activities, and more.
 Check out these kid’s activities created by WHOI for Alvin’s 50th birthday in 2014.

-In partnership with the SEAD Gallery in Bryan, Texas, we’re hosting a free, one-day professional development workshop for Texas middle school teachers and informal science educators interested in increasing their ocean science knowledge and collaborating with scientists.
+In partnership with the SEAD Gallery in Bryan, Texas, in summer 2020 we’ll host a free, one-day professional development workshop for Texas middle school teachers and informal science educators interested in increasing their ocean science knowledge and collaborating with scientists.

 Teachers will learn about hydrothermal vent sulfides and the microscopic life that inhabit them, and how to perform inquiry-based experiments on these topics.
 Each participant will also receive the equipment needed to replicate these in the classroom.